 Another quick thing…what’s Early Preview?

-This course launched in Early Preview, which means a significant portion of the course has been uploaded, and we will continue to release brand new content every single week until the entire course is complete!
-So you get to enroll early on at a discount, and you get all of the updates and new content on a weekly basis.
+This course launched in Early Preview, which means a significant portion of the course had been uploaded, and we continued to release brand new content every single week until the entire course is complete!
+We do this so that you can enroll early on at a discount, and you get all of the updates and new content on a weekly basis until the course is 100% complete.

 High-level overview of the course